 Vinehall Forest covers a large area of open access woodland with few previous records.
 We will concentrate on Footland Wood but might have time to venture into Barne’s wood too.
 There are streams, mixed woodland, scrub and coppice so bryophytes should be plentiful.
 Wear wellies!
 Suitable for beginners.
 Park in the free Footland Wood car park on the SE side of the B2089 at TQ762203.

 Saturday 7 December 2019: Harting Downs

 Led by John Norton and Sue Rubinstein, joint meeting with The Southern Group

 A large area of ancient chalk grassland with scrub and woodland including one of the best juniper sites in the south.
 Dicranum bonjeanii, Loeskeobryum brevirostre, Rhodobryum roseum and Thuidium assimile have all been found here in the past.
 As well as the stunning views be prepared to look at a lot of anthills!
 Park in the National Trust car park on the B2141 at SU79061806. £2 for non members.

 Sunday 12 January 2020: Broad Oak

 Led by Brad Scott

 The area to the east of Heathfield has many under-recorded tetrads.
 We will explore the lanes and woods of Broad Oak, which lies on the Ashdown Formation.
 Only a handful of species has been recorded in the area, including old, unlocalised instances of Aulacomnium palustre, Sphagnum papillosum and Hyocomium armoricum.
-[Car parking details to be confirmed]
+Park on Scotsford Road after the school (TQ606226).

 Sunday 23 February 2020: Stonegate CANCELLED